luminus-framework/luminus/resources/public/md/html_templating.md

 {% endblock %}
 ```

-When the `base.html` is rendered it will replace the `register` and `home` blocks with the ones from
+When the `base.html` is rendered it will replace the `register` and `home` include tags with the content
-these templates.
+from the templates they are referencing.

-For more details please see the [official documentation](https://github.com/danlarkin/clabango).
+For more details please see the [official documentation](https://github.com/yogthos/Selmer).

 ## HTML Templating Using Hiccup